-Today, people seek counselling for a wide variety of problems.
-The BACP website, which shows its six specialist 'divisions', also indicates a large number of counselling agencies as 'Useful Links'.
-A glance at this list illustrates the point that counselling is available now for numerous psychological, physical, social and behavioural issues.
-A general summary of reasons, other than those already described, includes the following:
+Today people seek counselling for a wide variety of problems.
+The BACP website shows seven specialist divisions, including a new one, 'Coaching', which was added in 2010.
+There is also a large number of counselling agencies nationwide, indicating that counselling is available for numerous psychological, physical, social and behavioural issues.
+A general summary of reasons for seeking counselling, other than those already described, includes the following:

 - chronic illness

+- problems experienced by carers

+- unresolved or complicated grief after bereavement

-- developmental crises
+- developmental crisis

-- issues associated with sexual orientation or sexual identity

 - social problems

+- issues associated with sexual orientation or identity

 - job loss, redundancy and problems related to retirement

 - problems relating to poverty and financial distress

-- violence, rape and assault

-- issues relating to childlessness and step-parenting
+- issues relating to parenting, stepfamilies and childlessness

 - gambling

+- addiction to online pornography

-- bullying.
+- violence and assault.